Sheets on the Go with React Native

 Hold down the

-item until the menu appears.
+sheetjswitem until the menu appears.
 Select "Share". -

 In the sharing menu, below a list of contacts, there will be a row of app icons.
 Swipe left until the "Numbers" app icon appears and tap the app icon.